High Desert Real Estate Agent & Land Analyst

 WHY WE CHOSE THE HIGH DESERT

-My move to the High Desert was a deliberate choice.
+My family’s move to the High Desert was a deliberate choice.
 We didn’t just want a residence; we wanted a legacy.

 From chickens providing healthy eggs and goats for natural milk, to horses for the sheer pleasure of riding open land, we embraced our inner farmers.
 I finally had room for the work equipment and ‘toys’—the RV, motorcycles, and quads—that used to sit in storage.